-Data management will be coordinated by the co-Principal Investigators and carried out by all project participants.
+Data management will be coordinated by the Principal Investigator and carried out by all project participants.
 The plan encompasses three areas: use policies, standards, and data and sample preservation and archival.
-The PIs will leverage existing systems wherever possible.
+The PI will leverage existing systems wherever possible.
 All data will be communicated in a timely fashion following the NSF policy.